couchbaselabs/GrocerySync-Android/README.md

 ## Configure Android SDK location

-Gradle needs to know where your Android SDK is, otherwise it won't be able to build anything.
+Gradle (the build system used by Studio) needs to know where your Android SDK is, otherwise it won't be able to build anything.

 * First the local.properties file must be created so that Android knows where your SDK is: `$ cp local.properties.example local.properties`.
-* If you are on OSX and installed Android Studio to the default location, you should be ok with the defaults in `local.properties.example`
+* If you are on OSX and installed Android Studio to the default location, you should be ok with the defaults in `local.properties`
 * Otherwise, open `local.properties` and make sure it points to the Android SDK on your system.
 Change the path as needed.

 ## Opening the project in Android Studio

-* Open the project in Android Studio from the startup dialog or by going to File / Open Project and choosing the top-level directory (it should contain local.properties, gradlew, etc)
+* Open the project in Android Studio from the Welcome Screen or by going to File / Open Project and choosing the top-level project directory (eg, the directory that contains local.properties, gradlew, etc)
 * After your open the project, it should look like [this](http://cl.ly/image/2E3T1T2q261E)

 ## Configuring a database